 Slovenia is a European country that has it all: a rich history, a versatile cuisine, and breath-taking mountain landscapes.
 Although the country is relatively small in size (even El Salvador, the smallest country in continental North America, is bigger) it definitely doesn’t lack sights for tourists to visit.

-Whether it’s the coat of the Adriatic Sea, the capital Ljubljana with its museums or the Julian Alps, you will get your share of adventure in Slovenia.
-We’ve been busy and compiled a list of 5 amazing places in Slovenia that you simply must visit.
+Whether it’s the coast of the Adriatic Sea, the capital Ljubljana with its museums or the Julian Alps, you will get your share of adventure in Slovenia.
+We’ve compiled a list of 5 amazing places in Slovenia that you simply must visit.

 Ljubljana: One of the Smallest Capitals on the Continent

 The capital of Slovenia is home to just under 300,000 people but has a lot to offer to people who visit it.
 Established in the 13th century, Ljubljana is the economic, political, and cultural hub of Slovenia.
 Its picturesque streets offer plenty of cafes, restaurants and confectionery shops where you can try local delicacies, as well as dishes from the entire country.

 The symbol of the city is a dragon that the locals believe embodies courage, power, and grandeur.
 Don’t be surprised if you run into sculptures of dragons at numerous bridges over the Ljubljanica River.